gwbres/zynq7-sdr/README.md

 **optionnal**

 Our applications/demonstrations involved the use of external usb-sound cards.
-The original open embedded- linux kernel only contains ethernet modules/drivers.
+The original open embedded kernel only contains ethernet modules/drivers.
-We recompile the linux kernel with steps
+We recompile the linux kernel with steps:

 bitbake virtual/kernel

 bitbake -c menuconfig virtual/kernel (add Device-drivers -> sound)

 bitbake -f -c compile virtual/kernel

-This will also give you the Linux kernel sources repository, usefull to cross\_compile new custom peripherals,
+This will also give you the linux kernel sources repository, usefull to cross\_compile new custom peripherals,

 KSRC=/oe-repo/build/tmp-eglibc/work/$MACHINE-oe-linux-gnueabi/linux-xlnx/3.14-xilinx/git